 “Holos’ EcoPsychology program created a profound shift in my life’s work.
 As an outdoor guide and leader, I strive to connect people to our natural world through seeing with new eyes, opening other sense portals and creating spaces that are connective, open and reciprocal.
 I didn’t know how deep you could go with this work until this program!
 I learned so many tools on how to speak directly to the wild animal-self that lives deep within all of us.
 We are truly wild beings and we know it, we just need a little help from experienced leaders that know how to access the language of that wild self.
 Through this program I learned how to speak that language and now feel confident in leading people into a deeper connection to nature, providing a broader view of what it means to truly be a peaceful, helpful guide for others in this Great Turning that is upon us at this pivotal moment.” …Caitlen D.

-This certificate program is a comprehensive, 100+ hour training (including CEUS for MFTs, LCSWs, psychologists and RNs).
+This certificate program is a comprehensive, 100+ hour training (including CEUS for MFTs, LCSWs).
 The training will prepare participants to deeply understand and translate the framework of ecopsychology in a range of applications, including traditional clinical psychology settings as well as in community leadership, eco-therapy practices and creative endeavors.
 At the completion of the program, participants will be certified by Holos Institute, a leader in ecopsychological practices, to confidently offer ecotherapy and eco-based healing practices in the greater community.

 This program is geared toward clinicians but is also open to other healing arts professional or people interested in translating a nature-based connection into positive action and/or healing.
 The program will cover, in-depth, the concepts and principles of ecopsychology, the origins of the field, and many of the intricacies of its clinical application both within a traditional, in-office setting as well as in outdoor therapy.
+We look at socio/racial considerations of ecotherapy, class and racial environmental inequalities and ways to engender fairness and access.
 We will also be addressing the ever growing need to meet the anxiety and grief of climate change and environmental degradation.

 We hope that this program will also inspire participants to become community/environmental leaders in a creative and heartfelt way meeting the concerns that are arising in the current planetary situation.
 The program is a blend of didactic learning processes along with deeply experiential components that help to integrate the learning more deeply and ground the material in a profound personal experience.
 The program is structured in 3 modules, each with it’s own residential intensive.
 Each module will include a 5 or 6 day residential, experiential and didactic process where we may all deepen into the work.